gurvir-dhillon1/WASM-Draw/README.md

-Here's a reworded version of the instructions:

----

 # WebAssembly Drawing Tool

 This is a C++ drawing tool that runs in the browser using WebAssembly.
 To host it locally, follow the steps below.
 Alternatively, you can check it out [here](https://wasm-draw.art/).